wpmetabox/docs/_docs/fields/switch.md

 rwmb_the_value( $field_id ); // echo 'On' or 'Off'
 ```

-When using `rwmb_the_value`, it displays the `on_label` or `off_label` depends on the field value.
+When using `rwmb_the_value`, displaying the `on_label` or `off_label` depends on the field value.
 In case those labels are omited, it uses "On/Off" as the default text.

 Read more about [rwmb_meta()](/rwmb-meta/) and [rwmb_the_value()](/rwmb-the-value/).